 There is a square door on the floor, called a trap door.
 This door works to connect with the commercial space downstairs, used to move goods upstairs when floods come in.
 This is also an indigenous architectural detail.

-The door opening to the veranda is made in the style of upper and lower bars (in the top has bars, the bottom is made of closed wood) providing privacy but still ventilation, suitable for the local climate.
+The door opening to the veranda is in the style of upper and lower bars (the top is open, and the bottom is closed wood), providing privacy while still allowing ventilation, suitable for the local climate.

-The front porch on the 2nd floor is a mark of Chinese architecture with a crab shell ceiling structure (curved wooden ceiling system).
+The front porch on the 2nd floor is a hallmark of Chinese architecture, featuring a crab-shell ceiling (a curved wooden ceiling system).
 Carp images are carved on the shell support frames.
-The image of carp in Chinese culture is a symbol of luck, for Vietnam it is prosperity, and for the Japanese it brings power.
+In Chinese culture, the image of the carp is a symbol of luck; in Vietnam, it is prosperity; and in Japan, it brings power.

-In Phung Hung ancient house, many antiques and ceramics dating back hundreds of years are still preserved.
+In the ancient Phung Hung house, many antiques and ceramics dating back hundreds of years are still preserved.

 Up to now, the house still retains almost intact architectural lines, interior and exterior.
 This is also a relic of the architectural art and lifestyle of the ancient Hoi An merchant class, as well as a testament to cultural interference in Hoi An.